-As Dr. Van Tharp put it…
+As Dr. Van Tharp put it.

 So here’s the terrible mistake I make when I just started trading.
-Hopefully my journey will inspire young Filipino traders, especially beginners to avoid this mistake.
+Hopefully, my journey will inspire young Filipino traders, especially beginners to avoid this mistake.

 I thought trading was an easy game.
-I opened an account, deposit my capital, buy the hot stock everybody is talking about and follow the stock reco from venerated market guru and here we go.
+I opened an account, deposit my capital, buy the hot stock everybody is talking about and follow the stock reco from the venerated market guru and here we go.

+No big capital, No inventory, No monster boss, No deadlines, No traffic going to work.
 Just you and the market.
 Life is good!

 As an engineer by profession, I do analyze things.
 Putting all the pieces together and studying the series of events…of what went wrong.

-I was possessed with thinking that it was all my brokers fault, It was the fault of the social media group I was following and It was my friends fault for not telling me whole story etc.
+I was possessed with thinking that it was all my broker’s fault, It was the fault of the social media group I was following and It was my friend’s fault for not telling me whole story, etc.

 Everything turns against me because of this, because of that..and there comes the blaming game.
 Yaykz!

-Now, given up to that thinking at that very moment, I started to treat trading as sort of a gambling.
+Now, given up to that thinking at that very moment, I started to treat trading as a sort of gambling.

 Revenge trading as what they call it.
 I lost money and I want to take it back..right now and then…

-the problem is when you were consumed by “revenge trading” emotionally…the logic was gone.
+The problem is when you were consumed by “revenge trading” emotionally the logic was gone.

-You now throwing trade recklessly… no plan, no money management strategy, just you driven by emotion to get your money back.
+You now throwing trade recklessly… no plan, no money management strategy, just you are driven by emotion to get your money back.

 Throwing several trades hoping to recover my loss I ended up chasing the stock price.
 Well, it gives me some results.
-A “gamblers results” as I call it, and the result was not very comforting.
+A “gambler results” as I call it, and the result was not very comforting.